Arthur Cogswell

-Arthur Ralph Cogswell, Jr. (born October 29, 1930, in Jacksonville, Florida; died September 29, 2010) was an American architect known for his work in the Modernist school, primarily designing homes in North Carolina.
+Arthur Ralph Cogswell Jr. (October 29, 1930, in Jacksonville, Florida – September 29, 2010) was an American architect known for his work in the Modernist school, primarily designing homes in North Carolina.

 Education

 He graduated in drama in 1952 from the University of North Carolina at Chapel Hill and received an architectural degree from the Design School at North Carolina State University in 1959.
 He served in the Air Force during the Korean War.

 Career

 Following his graduation, Cogswell worked for Don Stewart at CPAA.
 He opened his own firm in 1962.
 In 1967 he and his partner Werner Hausler formed the firm Cogswell Hausler Associates.

 In 1972, Cogswell was named an FAIA; at the time he was the youngest architect (age 42) to receive that honor.
 He left a legacy of mid-century houses that are still prized today.
 In 2012 he was posthumously awarded the AIA NC Kamphoefner Prize.